 Low cost per head, high impact eLearning solutions

 All the immersive and engaging content of the consumer web seems to be absent from the corporate online sphere.
 Instead, corporate training still features click-next, text-and-graphics-heavy, rush-to-the-finish content.
-When it comes to learning experiences, it’s sad to say that the average newspaper website offers more engagement and excitement than most eLearning.
-For example, this New York Times op-ed, uses interactive storytelling techniques and is much more engaging than the average corporate eLearning programme.
+When it comes to learning experiences, it’s sad to say that the average newspaper website offers more engagement and excitement than most elearning.
+For example, this New York Times op-ed, uses interactive storytelling techniques and is much more engaging than the average corporate elearning programme.

-Other industries and sectors such as IT, finance and traditional media have embraced this concept, so what is holding back the eLearning industry?
+Other industries and sectors such as IT, finance and traditional media have embraced this concept, so what is holding back the elearning industry?

 How eLearning authoring tools have evolved over time

-However, it’s worth noting that the dip in the 2000s was due mainly to internet bandwidth limitations (and the onset of dot-com disasters), along with the rise of, and over-reliance on, rapid authoring tools.
+However, it’s worth noting that the elearning innovation dip in the 2000s was due mainly to internet bandwidth limitations (and the onset of dot-com disasters), along with the rise of, and over-reliance on, rapid authoring tools.
 Just to be clear: rapid tools have their place, but when all of your content looks the same and doesn’t really engage your staff, then there’s something wrong – and your staff are being short-changed.